 There is plenty to explore at Wat Arun.

 Visitors can climb the central spire but should be cautioned that the steps are steep and narrow.
-It can be challenging going up and coming down but the views are often worth it.
+It can be challenging going up and coming down but the views are well worth it.

 There is also a crown at the top that was put in place by King Rama III.

-Bring some binoculars and a camera to see even further and try to identify the landmarks around the city.
+Bring some binoculars and a camera to see further afield and try to identify landmarks around the city.

-Look for the sculptures of animals and Chinese soldiers around the base of the central spire.
-Inside the temple, there are many Buddha murals which tell the story of his life.
+Look out for the impressive sculptures of animals and Chinese soldiers around the base of the central spire.
+For those interested in Buddhism, there are many Buddha murals around the temple which tell the story of his life.

-Located on the side near the river are several pavilions with Chinese style architecture.
+Located on the river facing side of the temple are several pavilions with Chinese style architecture.

-Cameras are allowed inside Wat Arun so make sure to take plenty of pictures to remember your visit.
+Cameras are allowed inside Wat Arun, so you'll be able to take plenty of pictures of your visit.

-Outside of the temple, the grounds house several small buildings, shrines, and ponds which can be explored and are beautiful themselves.
+Outside of the temple, the grounds house several small buildings, shrines, and ponds that complement the temple and are worth walking around.

 How to Get to Wat Arun

-Wat Arun is located on the west (Thonburi) bank of the Chao Phraya River and can be easily accessed from several directions and via boat, train, bus, or taxi.
+Wat Arun is located on the west (Thonburi) bank of the Chao Phraya River and is easily accessed from several directions via boat, train, bus, or taxi.

-Many canal tours also take tourists to visit the temple and water taxis can also be used to travel there.
+There are a number of canal tours that take tourists to the temple, and water taxis can also be taken from Saphan Taksin Station (Silom Line).

 Directions from the East

-Many people visit the Grand Palace across the river and then take a boat over to see Wat Arun.
+Many people visit the Grand Palace first and then take a boat over to see Wat Arun.